Skip to Primary Menu Skip to About OSR+ Menu Skip to OSR+ Support Menu Skip to Main Content

 A recent popular blog post was titled “Why Saying ‘AI Uses the Energy of Nine Seconds of Television’ is Like Spraying Dispersant Over an Oil Slick.”
 The author’s main point is that each individual AI prompt is able to use so little energy only because of this vast and expanding background buildout of AI infrastructure, so just reporting (as I do) that an AI prompt only uses as much energy as a few seconds of a microwave is hiding the more ominous reason why it’s able to be so cheap in the first place.
 By using AI, you’re complicit in some way in that infrastructure buildout.
 This criticism would make more sense to me if everything else in society didn’t also have a vast sprawling physical infrastructure supporting it.
 “9 seconds of TV” has huge networks of electronics systems supporting it, as well as crazy amounts of money and people-hours going into making the most entertaining TV, lavish (often wasteful) lifestyles enabled by the profits from TV.
 Obviously, TV advertising also encourages people to buy more stuff from other complex supply chains.

 Obviously, I'm not an environmental scientist.
 As I said above, I can barely add two numbers together.
-But I don't think it's a logical fallacy to base my opinions of environmental subjects on the research of environmental scientists.
+But I don't think it's a logical fallacy to base my opinions of environmental subjects on the research of environmental scientists and other researchers who are experts in the subject.
 We engage in this kind of reasoning every day, on every subject we are not experts on.
-History may prove that Masley and all the sources he cites (which are written by people credentialed in the subject matter) are wrong.
+History may prove that Masley and all the sources he cites and all the sources I've cited here (which are written by people credentialed in the subject matter) are wrong.
 And in that case, I would revise my opinion to reflect reality.

 Other Reading